DynamicDeepSKY/astroid_doc/source/quickstart.rst

 eFinder
 -----------

 This feature of Astroid completely substitutes the conventional dot finder or finder scope.
 With the built-in sensor and the basic lens, you can use Astroid as an electronic finder.
 Astroid's eFinder does not just show you sky image but can tell you what are you looking at and guide you to the sky objects you would like to see.

 To use Astroid as eFinder, you need a camera holder.
-You can either 3D print it or an aluminum version will be available soon.

 Follow the procedure below to use eFinder.

 1. Mount the holder to your telescope.
 2. Slide Astroid camera into the holder.
-If you are using a 3D printed version, make sure the backside is firmly held by the holder.
 3. Rotate the lens to adjust focus if it is the first time.
+But the focus is adjusted to the right position when assembled in the factory.
+Please do this step only when required.
 4. If it is the first time to use or the location you use Astroid is far away from the last location, update the long and lat under Astro Tools menu.
-If you don't know your long and lat, go to google map and see what is your long and lat. *This manual GPS input will be changed to automatic in the next update.*
+If you don't know your long and lat, go to google map and see what is your long and lat. *This manual GPS input will be changed to automatic in the future update.*

 .. figure:: /images/gps_google_maps.png
    :alt: GPS location from google maps